RaghadAlfares/Auction-database/README.md

 # Database
-it is auction database project
+It is auction database project